Ms. Kathryn Anderson

 Clairetza graduated from St. Francis College with a degree in Childhood Education.
 She is currently graduate student in the Literacy Specialist program at Teachers College, Columbia University.
 As a DPI/NGO youth representative at the United Nations, she demonstrate ways that the sustainable goals can be achieved within the education community.
 Clairetza speaks Creole and she enjoys incorporating culture into Her classroom.
 Her favorite quote from her favorite book The Alchemist is, “And, when you want something, all the universe conspires in helping you to achieve it.”

 Alexandria graduated from Brooklyn College with a BA in Childhood Education.
 She is currently completing her Masters of Science in Childhood and Special Education from Touro College.
-This will be her second year teaching first grade.
 She hopes to influence her students to have a love of reading and learning for their the rest of their lives.
 Outside of school Alexandria spends time with her husband and two young children hiking and playing at the park.
 Her husband is from the Philippines, so she frequently cooks Filipino food for her family and friends.
 Her goal in life is to inspire her students and her own children to be respectful, empathetic, and driven.

 This is Ms. Browning's 8th year in the Department Of Education, having been a Junior High paraprofessional for the first seven.
 Ms. Browning has lived in Marine Park, Brooklyn for over 20 years with her family.
 She is very excited to be at PS 889.
 She looks forward to watching young minds and hearts grow with each passing year!